Tagum National Trade School: Facility

-State of the Art Food Technology Building
+Food Technology Building

 The Department of Education and the Tagum City Government prepares for a strengthened technical-vocational education under the K–12 senior high school program.
-A state-of-the-art (SOTA) food technology building will soon accommodate students of Tagum National Trade School.
+A food technology building will soon accommodate students of Tagum National Trade School.

 On November 7, 2013, local officials led by Hon.
 Allan L. Rellon, Tagum City Mayor joined by Dr. Milagros Valles, the Tech-voc chair of the Department of Education's Bureau of Secondary Education based in Manila and DepEd personalities had a ground-breaking ceremony for the said construction.